NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

      (map vector3-x kpts) all-freqs)
 ```

-Alternatively we could just read all of the frequencies into Octave/Matlab or a spreadsheet and compute the ratios there.
+Alternatively we could just read all of the frequencies into Octave/Matlab and compute the ratios there.
 After running the program with

 ```sh
 unix% meep material-dispersion.ctl | tee material-dispersion.out